A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Incorporation Approach

-\textbf{Global Receptive Field}.
-Existing time domain methods construct their models based on point-wise connections (see Fig. \ref{fig:time_domain_problem}), which prevent them from capturing series-level patterns, such as overall characteristics of time series.
-Considering the global view property of frequency domain, some works leverage frequency information to attend to series-level patterns. \cite{fedformer_2022} combines Fourier analysis with the Transformer which helps Transformer better capture global properties of time series. \cite{TFAD_2022} integrates the frequency domain analysis branch with the time domain analysis branch and detects seasonality anomaly in the frequency domain.
-Besides, some works introduce frequency domain analysis to improve the neural networks in order to address their inherent drawbacks.
+\paragraph{\textbf{Global Dependencies}} Existing time domain methods construct their models based on point-wise connections (see Fig. \ref{fig:time_domain_problem}), which prevent them from capturing series-level patterns, such as overall characteristics of time series.
+By leveraging the global view property of the frequency domain, some works utilize frequency information to attend to series-level patterns.
+FEDformer~\cite{fedformer_2022} combines Fourier analysis with the Transformer which helps the Transformer better capture the global properties of time series.
+TFAD~\cite{TFAD_2022} integrates the frequency domain analysis branch with the time domain analysis branch and detects seasonality anomalies in the frequency domain.
+Besides, some works introduce frequency domain analysis to improve neural networks in order to address their inherent drawbacks.
 Vanilla convolutions in modern deep networks are known to operate locally, which causes low efficacy in connecting two distant locations in the network.
-To mitigate the locality limitation of convolutions, \cite{Chi_2019} converts data into frequency domain and proposes a spectral residual learning for achieving fully global receptive field, and \cite{ChiJM20} harnesses the Fourier spectral theory and designs an operation unit to leverage frequency information for enlarging the receptive field of vanilla convolutions.
+To mitigate the locality limitation of convolutions, SRL~\cite{Chi_2019} converts data into the frequency domain and proposes spectral residual learning for achieving a fully global receptive field, and FFC~\cite{ChiJM20} harnesses the Fourier spectral theory and designs an operation unit to leverage frequency information for enlarging the receptive field of vanilla convolutions.